bulemi2/Recommendation-System/README.md

 - `movies.csv`: Contains movie information (movieId, title, genres).
 - `ratings.csv`: Contains user ratings (userId, movieId, rating).

-## Data Preparation
-- Irrelevant columns, such as `timestamp`, were removed from the dataset.
-- Missing values were checked and handled (if any).
-- Duplicate values were checked and removed (if any).

 ## Exploratory Data Analysis
 - Explored different movie genres and their counts.
 - Visualized the top 5 movie genres and their percentage ratios.